Anand Bhate

 Anand Bhate (born 29 April 1971) is an Indian classical vocalist from the Kirana gharana.
 He is popular for his classical singing of songs from the Marathi film Balgandharva (2011).

 Early life and training

-Anand was born in Pune, India in 1971, in a family active in classical music.
-He inherited the singing tradition from his great grandfather Bhate Buva, who was a well known vocalist for Thumri and Natya Sangeet in the 19th century.
+Anand was born in Pune, India in 1971, in a family active in Indian classical music.
+He inherited the singing tradition from his great-grandfather Bhate Buva, who was a well known vocalist for Thumri and Natya Sangeet in the 19th century.
 By the age of 10, he had started systematic training in classical singing from Chandrashekhar Deshpande, after which he trained under Yashwantbua Marathe and with Bhimsen Joshi, with whom he trained for 15 years.

+He graduated from College of Engineering Pune.

 Career

 His first public appearance was as a child in 1981, when he performed Balgandharva's gayaki on All India Radio, Doordarshan and had a tour in the USA.
 Over the years, he has performed all over India and abroad in many prestigious music festivals such as the Sawai Gandharva Sangeet Mahotsav, Pandit Jitendra Abhisheki Sangeet Samaroha, Chaturang Pratishthan Rangsammelan and Learn quest Music Conference.